qgis/QGIS-Documentation/source/docs/user_manual/processing/commander.rst

-The commander is started from the *Analysis* menu or, more practically, pressing :kbd:`Shift + Ctrl + M` (you can change that default keyboard shortcut in the QGIS configuration if you prefer a different one).
-Apart from executing SEXTANTE algorithms, the commander gives you access to most of the functionality in QGIS, which means that it gives you a practical and efficient way of running QGIS tasks, and allows you to control QGIS reducing the usage of buttons and menus.
+The commander is started from the *Analysis* menu or, more practically, pressing :kbd:`Shift + Ctrl + M` (you can change that default keyboard shortcut in the
+|qg| configuration if you prefer a different one).
+Apart from executing SEXTANTE
+algorithms, the commander gives you access to most of the functionality in |qg|, which means that it gives you a practical and efficient way of running |qg|
+tasks, and allows you to control |qg| reducing the usage of buttons and menus.

-Moreover, the commander is configurable and you can add your custom commands and have them just a few keystrokes away, making it a powerful tool to become more productive in your daily work with QGIS
+Moreover, the commander is configurable and you can add your custom commands and have them just a few keystrokes away, making it a powerful tool to become more productive in your daily work with |qg|

 Available commands
 ------------------